thansen0/verified_twitters/readme.md

 python3 followerList.py
 ```

-When you run this script it will generate a usernames.txt file structured as strings separated by commas.
-If you want to convert it to a more standard csv file separated with commas and quotation marks you can change the usernames.txt file to verified\_users.txt, and then run csv-conv.py to get verified\_users.csv.
+When you run this script it will generate a verified\_users.txt file structured as strings separated by commas.
+If you want to convert it to a more standard csv file separated with commas and quotation marks you can run csv-conv.py to get verified\_users.csv.

 ```
 python3 csv-conv.py